Voice Messages

 Dispatch Behavior

-Single-agent rooms or explicitly targeted audio
+Single-responder rooms or explicitly targeted audio

 In these cases, the router does not post an extra visible routing handoff.